MrinallU/Cubic-Spline-Interpolator/README.md

 # Instructions

-Enter the n number of points followed by the points themselves.
+Enter the N number of points followed by the points themselves.

 Sample Input: